-Currency risk is the risk that the fair value or future cash flow of a financial instrument will fluctuate because of changes in foreign exchange rate.
+Foreign exchange risk is the risk that the fair value or future cash flow of a financial instrument will fluctuate because of changes in foreign exchange rate.
 The Company's cash flow exposure to foreign currency is due mainly to cash, option payments and costs incurred for the development of its mineral properties in Mexico.
-As at August 31, 2009 and November 30, 2008, the Company's consolidated balance sheet included \$15,559 (2008 - \$17,587) of cash denominated in U.S. currency and \$7,597 (2008 - \$20,859) denominated in Mexican currency; \$NIL of accounts payable (2008 - \$33,396) which were U.S. currency denominated and \$NIL (2008 - \$4,924) of accounts payable which were Mexico currency denominated.
-The Company does not use hold or issue financial instruments for trading or speculative purposes.
-At August 31, 2009 there were no foreign exchange contracts outstanding.
+As at November 30, 2009, the Company's consolidated balance sheets included \$14,142 (2008 - \$17,587) of cash denominated in U.S. currency and \$16,731(2008 - \$20,859) denominated in Mexican currency; \$NIL of accounts payable (2008 - \$33,396) which were U.S. currency denominated and \$15,274 (2008 - \$4,924) of accounts payable which were Mexico currency denominated.
+The Company does not use, hold or issue financial instruments for trading or speculative purposes.
+At November 30, 2009 there were no foreign exchange contracts outstanding.

-A 10% increase in the value of the Mexican peso compared to the Canadian dollar could increase the Company's expenses by \$600 for the three months ended August 31, 2009.
-A 10% decrease in the value of the Mexican peso would cause a similar decrease in expenses.
+A 10% increase or decrease in the value of the Mexican peso compared to the Canadian dollar could increase or decrease the Company's reported Mineral Properties by \$17,500 and increase or decrease its expenses by \$5,000.

-A 10% increase or decrease in the value of the United States dollar compared to the Canadian dollar would not have a material effect on the Company's expenses for the three months ended August 31, 2009.
+A 10% increase or decrease in the value of the US dollar compared to the Canadian dollar would not have a material effect on the Company's reported Mineral Properties and expenses.

-Liquidity risk
+(f) Liquidity risk

 Liquidity risk is the risk that the Company will not be able to meet its obligations as they fall due.
 The Company manages liquidity risk through the management of its capital structure and financial leverage as outlined below.
-The Company has sufficient funds as at August 31, 2009 to settle its current accounts payable of \$38,538, and its long-term commitments on option payments as outlined in Note 6 of the Company's audited consolidated balance sheet.
+The Company has sufficient funds as at November 30, 2009 to settle its current accounts payable of \$66,942, and its long-term commitments on option payments as outlined in Note 6.

-In the opinion of management, the working capital of \$1,136,130 at August 31, 2009 is sufficient to support the Company's normal operating requirements through its current reporting period.
+In the opinion of management, the working capital of \$940,794 at November 30, 2009 is sufficient to support the Company's normal operating requirements through its current reporting period.
 However, taking into consideration the Company's current cash position, volatile equity markets, global uncertainty in the capital markets and increasing cost pressures, the Company is continuing to review expenditures in order to ensure adequate liquidity and flexibility to support its exploration and development strategies.